 The Control and Monitor System issues commands to set the parameters of the electronics, to slew and track the antennas and to enable the recording of data.
-It also provides facilities for monitoring a wide range of parameters.
 As part of the GMRT upgrade, the control and monitor system has been fully migrated to a new Tango based GMRT Control (TGC) system since January 2021.
+Observations of targets which moves in the sky during the course of observations (eg: Solar system objects) are possible, but users should provide the necessary ephemeris required for this kind of special observations.
+The control and monitor system also provides facilities for monitoring a wide range of parameters.